Diagnostics: Bethesda classification system for assessing cancer risk of a thyroid nodule by fine needle biopsy

 The biopsy specimen is smeared on a glass slide.

-The Bethesda classification system is a standardized system used to categorize the results of fine needle aspiration (FNA) biopsies of the thyroid gland.
-Developed initially in 2007 during a conference at the National Cancer Institute in Bethesda, Maryland, it estimates risk of a thyroid nodule being malignant and is used to make treatment recommendations.
+The Bethesda System for Reporting Thyroid Cytopathology is a standardized system used to categorize the results of fine needle aspiration (FNA) biopsies of the thyroid gland.
+Developed initially in 2007 during a conference at the National Cancer Institute in Bethesda, Maryland, and most recently updated in 2023, the Bethesda classification system estimates risk of a thyroid nodule being malignant and is used to make treatment recommendations.

 The most recently updated Bethesda system (2023) categorizes thyroid FNA results into six diagnostic categories:

 • Category 1: Non-diagnostic/Unsatisfactory: Samples in this category are inadequate for evaluation and may require repeat FNA or decision making based on other available information.
-A Bethesda category 1 (Non-diagnostic) score does not indicate the likelihood of cancer—it only indicates that no information is available from the fine needle biopsy.
+A Bethesda category 1 (Non-diagnostic) score does not show the presence or absence of cancer—it only indicates that no information is available from the fine needle biopsy.
+Cancer is ultimately found in 13% of nodules initially categorized as Bethesda category 1.

-• Category 2: Benign: Specimens meeting criteria for this category demonstrate normal thyroid cells.
+• Category 2: Benign: Specimens meeting criteria for this category demonstrate non-cancerous thyroid cells, though still 4% of Bethesda category 2 nodules eventually prove to have cancer.
 A repeat thyroid ultrasound is usually undertaken after a period of time for these nodules to ensure no significant growth or concerning change occurs.
+Includes colloid nodules, When cancer is ultimately found in Bethesda category 2 nodules, it is typically a type called incidental micropapillary carcinomas, which means one or more tiny areas of papillary thyroid carcinoma not sampled by the needle biopsy.

 • Category 5: Suspicious for Malignancy: This classification suggests a significant concern for thyroid cancer, though it is not definitive.
+The pathologist may subclassify a category 5 nodule into papillary, medullary, or anaplastic subtypes, which helps guide specific treatment pathways.
+Over 90% of cancers in this category are papillary thyroid carcinoma, though medullary carcinoma and other types may also be identified.
 Patients typically undergo surgical intervention for further assessment.